PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 Q5  Contextual
 ```

-This progression allows the study to investigate not only whether a system can answer a question, but also how representation capability changes as the reasoning requirements become more demanding.
+This design makes it possible to examine how representation capability changes as reasoning requirements increase.

 ---